robertladwig/thermod/README.md

 # thermod
 <a href="https://github.com/robertladwig/thermod"><img src="images/thermod.png" align="right" height="220" width="220" ></a>

 thermod is a simple two-layer water temperature model that assumes that the lake is divided into two volumes: the epilimnion and the hypolimnion.
 Both layers are divided by a thermocline zone.
 The entrainment over the thermocline depends on a diffusion coefficient which is a function of the diffusion at neutral stability to the Richardson number.
 All equations and derivations are from Steven C. Chapra (2008) 'Surface Water-Quality Modeling' Waveland Press, Inc.

+thermod allows you to
+- simulate water temepratures in the epilimnion and hypolimnion as a function of meteorological forcing data
+- simulate if the lake is stratified or mixed based on modeled water temperatures
+- (experimental) simulate dissolved oxygen concentration in the epilimnion and hypolimnion

 You can run a toy model using the example.R script in `/inst/scripts`.
 The package also includes example setups for Lough Feeagh (IR) and Lake Mendota (USA).